 A GRM will be in place to promptly address any grievances including any unforeseen impacts that may arise during the implementation phase of the project, at no cost to the people.
-Field level grievances will record by HORDI- Director by keeping the registry on their premises.
-The ASMP, and DOA official will facilitate resolving the grievances.
-The middle level grievances committee will operate at the DOA office to address the issues which are unsolved or when the affected person is not satisfied with the decision at the field level.
+Field level grievances will record by Director (HORDI), Deputy Director (Seed)- Kundasale and Farm Manager (University Experimental Station) by keeping the registry separately on their premises.
+The ASMP, University and DOA official will facilitate resolving the grievance.
+The middle level grievances committee will operate at the DOA and University offices to address the issues which are unsolved or when the affected person is not satisfied with the decision at the field level.
 The third tier of GRM will operate at PMU headed by the Project Director of ASMP with technical support from the Social Development Specialist to address the issues which are not solved at the initial stages.